pulumi/pulumi/README.md

     $ git clone git@github.com:pulumi/pulumi $GOPATH/src/github.com/pulumi/pulumi
     $ cd $GOPATH/src/github.com/pulumi/pulumi

-The first time you build, you must `make configure` to install dependencies and perform other machine setup:
+The first time you build, you must `make ensure` to install dependencies and perform other machine setup:

-    $ make configure
+    $ make ensure

 In the future, you can synch dependencies simply by running `dep ensure` explicitly: